matiaspaavilainen/FabLab-Project14/README.md

 # FabLab-Project14
 Principles of Digital Fabrication Course project

 Alarmclock car that starts driving when the alarm goes off.
-Created with arduino.
+Created using arduino.